Hailing from Staten Island, NY, Leroy Goodwin better known as KidsWithSoul released his

 How do you feel about Broken Records Magazine, and why is a united Staten Island important?

 Broken Records Magazine is impressive.
-They have a great range of coverage from the most underground artists to the most mainstream.
+They have a great range of

 A united Staten Island is really important because it has been the opposite of that for so long.
 This place, along with the rest of NYC is like crabs in a bucket with everyone knocking each other down so the other can't get ahead.
 If we all lifted the talented artists up and supported each other, this place, especially Staten Island would become a powerful music scene packed with a rich history that includes the Wu Tang Clan.
 We'd be unstoppable, but until people start supporting their local talent more, we are going to have to market ourselves elsewhere in order to make some noise.